IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 ### Example Load Metric (on Kafka)

-TNCO expects load metrics on the `alm__load` Kafka topic to have the following JSON form:
+TNC-O expects load metrics on the `alm__load` Kafka topic to have the following JSON form:

 ```
 {